drym-org/symex.el/README.rst

 The evil option is less obtrusive and allows you to, for instance, execute ``M-x`` commands without leaving symex mode.
 It should feel very similar to using Normal state, and doesn't interfere with normal Emacs usage including any custom keybindings you may be using.

 The hydra operates almost identically to the evil state, but it provides a comprehensive menu that can be toggled on and off, and can therefore help you learn the keybindings as you go along.
-On the other hand, the drawback is that the hydra will exit if you do something not specifically connected to symex mode -- for instance, if you run an ``M-x`` command, or do a text search, or run a custom command of some kind.
+On the other hand, the drawback is that the hydra will exit if you do something not specifically connected to symex mode -- for instance, if you run an ``M-x`` command, or do a text search, or save the buffer, or run a custom command of some kind.
 You could customize the hydra so that it is more persistent (e.g. "pink" or "amaranth" hydra) but doing so could cause it to interfere with normal Emacs functions, as hydra keybindings take precedence over everything else.

 In short, evil provides a more seamless experience, but hydra may be a good option while you are learning to use symex.